 What I mean is to engage your mind in thinking about the physical sensation of tiredness.
 Not falling asleep, not how nice it would be to sleep, not the next day.
 I mean visualizing the physical sensation of tiredness.
 Do your eyes droop and your mouth hang open?
 Do your arms feel heavy and useless?
 Do you feel like you’re sinking into your bed and falling into darkness?
 Research has shown that the simple act of smiling can make us feel more happy, visualizing sports events can aid athletes’ performance, and so on.
 Why not put this power to use?

-Of course, there’s a problem here: there is no pill involved!
+Of course, this is exactly what most people will scoff at about the technique: there is no pill involved!
 Many people will try this technique once and dismiss it as something that will never work for them (at best) or a wild fancy (at worst).
 This sort of visualization requires a fair bit of control over your mind and will most certainly require practice.
 If you’re a student of meditation or if you’ve ever used visualization techniques successfully before you will have an advantage.

 The key to success, though, is finding the right mental state.
 The first handful of times that this technique worked for me, I actually woke myself up because I was so shocked at the physical sensation.
 I would right on the cusp of sleep and I’d feel my body go completely slack and my mind disengage – very strange, to say the least!
 Once I realized what it felt like I found I could induce the state more and more quickly and reliably – and fall asleep in no time at all.